shaivipandey/eas503-notes/chapters/04/relational.md

 x = 7
 (1 < x) and (x <= 5)

-x = 3
+- Chain comparison allows you to combine multiple comparisons x = 3
 1 < x <= 5 # You can chain comparisons